 3. Embrace emotional authenticity

-Research by the Movember Foundation shows 58% of men feel societal pressure to be emotionally strong and not show weakness.
+Research by the Movember Foundation (PDF) shows 58% of men feel societal pressure to be emotionally strong and not show weakness.

 But what makes someone a good role model is the confidence to acknowledge our full range of emotions – no matter what society says is ‘masculine’ or ‘feminine’.
 We believe it’s okay for men to be competitive, and it’s okay for men to cry.
 Expressing (not denying) our feelings is the key to emotional authenticity.

 “It’s all about balance,” says Chris Maggee, who went on a journey from rugby to yoga.
 “There’s nothing wrong with embracing masculinity.
 I still have moments of aggression and bravado, but also moments of softness and sensitivity.
 You don’t have to pick one side.”